tiancaiamao/shen-go/README.md

 shen-go is a port of the Shen language that runs on top of Go implementations.

-There is a klambda interpreter that is basically done, but it's quite slow.
+There is a klambda interpreter that is available, but it's quite slow.
 Right now I'm working on a bytecode compiler.

 ## Building